tcareyintx/skybellgen/README.md

 3. Adding and removing new devices to the SkyBell cloud API
 4. Maintaining (deleting) and viewing the historical activity events
 5. Livestreaming through the doorbell's camera
+6. Webhook triggers emitted by the Cloud API for various doorbell events (coming soon)

 ### SkyBell cloud API attributes that are not supported